bellos1203/STPN/README.md

 2.Train the Model
 -----------------
 * Run the "train.sh" code.
-Please refer the "train.sh" for more details.
+* Please refer the "train.sh" for more details.

 3.Test and Extract the Result
 -----------------------------
 * Run the "test.sh" code.
-Please refer the "test.sh" for more details.
+* Please refer the "test.sh" for more details.
-  Please note that I excluded two falsely annotated videos, 270, 1496, following the [SSN paper](https://arxiv.org/pdf/1704.06228.pdf)
+* Note that I excluded two falsely annotated videos, 270, 1496, following the [SSN paper](https://arxiv.org/pdf/1704.06228.pdf).

 4.Evaluate
 ----------
 * Run the "eval.sh" code.
-Please refer the "eval.sh" for mode details.
-I used the evaluation code from the official [ActivityNet repo](https://github.com/activitynet/ActivityNet), as the authors did.
+* Please refer the "eval.sh" for mode details.
+* I used the evaluation code from the official [ActivityNet repo](https://github.com/activitynet/ActivityNet), as the authors did.

 Reproduced Result
 =================